oskarihakamies/IDS-project/How-To-Install.md

 - Debian 13 - Not tested in other versions or distros
 - Being Sudo
 - Able to connect to the Internet (you should be if you're reading this
+- At least 25GB of memory, +8gb RAM preferred as well
+- **We will update the memory and RAM requirements after more testing**
+-

 **Troubleshooting**